 Fail loudly: a plea to stop hiding bugs

-Posted: 2025-09-20
+- Posted: 2025-09-20

 We often make the mistake of hiding logical errors in our software to make it seem more robust.
 The thinking is simple and seductive: ignore the unexpected condition, prevent a crash, let the program continue.
+This hampers software maintainability and correctness.

 Logical errors ≠ normal error conditions